SHRUTI233017/Online-Retail-Business-Performance-Analysis/README.md

 1. Which are the Top 10 countries by revenue and quantity sold (excluding the UK)?

-2. Who are the Top 10 customers by revenue contribution?
+2. Who are the Top 10 customers by revenue?

 ## 📊 Visualizations & Insights